25 tips and tricks for working in a call center – CloudTalk

 We spend around a third of our lives at work.
 What does your workspace look like?
 Do you have just a computer, a phone, and many office-related papers on your desk?
 If you sit at a dull, gray desk in a cluttered room for the whole day, it might be hard to remain upbeat, productive, and motivated.
 So why not turn your corner, cubicle, or room into something a bit more welcoming?

-To brighten up your desk, add personal items (family photos, travel memorabilia, mascots, etc.), funny posters, plants, or any other stuff that makes your workstation a bit more of a cheerful place to spend time.
+To brighten up your desk, you can add personal items like family photos, travel memorabilia, mascots, custom stickers, funny posters, plants, or any other stuff that makes your workstation a bit more of a cheerful place to spend time.

 Of course, remember you are still at work – so cluttering your desk with trinkets or using beach photos isn’t the best idea.